 Bad: Only top models have fully independent rear suspension.

-Good: Shorter three-door version of Leon on MQB subframe.
-Praised for good combination of ride and handling.
+Good: Shorter and sharper looking version of Leon.
+Impressive combination of ride and handling.
+Good value for money.

-Good: Estate version of the impressive new Leon.
+Good: Very good looking estate version of the impressive new Leon.
 Rides and handles well.
-Boot space is bigger than an Audi A6 Avant or Ford Mondeo Estate.
+Boot space is bigger than Audi A6 Avant or Ford Mondeo Estate.

 Bad: Not much cheaper than a Volkswagen Golf Estate in mid level specification.